astronomer/airflow-guides/guides/custom-xcom-backends.md

 ### Example Use Case: Great Expectations

-As a more practical example, using [Great Expectations](https://greatexpectations.io/) with Airflow is an ideal use case for implementing a custom XCom backend.
-Great Expectations is an open source Python-based data validation framework, and thanks to the [Great Expectations Airflow provider](https://registry.astronomer.io/providers/great-expectations), it integrates seamlessly with Airflow.
+Using [Great Expectations](https://greatexpectations.io/) with Airflow is an ideal use case for implementing a custom XCom backend.
+Great Expectations is an open source Python-based data validation framework.
+Thanks to the [Great Expectations Airflow provider](https://registry.astronomer.io/providers/great-expectations), it integrates seamlessly with Airflow.

 The `GreatExpectationsOperator` can be used in Airflow DAGs to perform data quality checks before moving to downstream tasks (for more information on using Great Expectations with Airflow, check out our [guide](https://www.astronomer.io/guides/airflow-great-expectations) on the topic).
 The operator returns various results from the tests that were run on your data.